Consider These 11 Things Before You Bring a Dog Home

 Large Dog Breeds

-Large dog breeds usually exceed 45 kilograms in weight and are very strong.
-Often in the far past they were mostly bred for fighting, but that’s illegal now.
+Large dog breeds usually exceed 90 pounds in weight and are very strong.
+Often in the far past, they were mostly bred for fighting, but that’s illegal now.
 Despite their size and strength, they are family-friendly dogs and act just like kids to their owners.